Bradpk/mind-reader/pseudocode.md

 The first "p" content (contains the text that provides the examples)

-The second "p" content (contains the text telling the user to proceed)

 The Go / Reset Button (clickable button that renders the next page and then resets to the first page on the subsequent clicks)

 The number / symbol array (contains the number 0 - 99 with corrisponding symbols on page 5)

-READ A variable to keep track of the current page.

-INIT The object array (an array of objects that corrispond to each page with their own uniques properties)

 -END

 FUNCTIONS

+- The Object Array
+    An array of objects that corrispond to each page with their own uniques properties SHould also include a pageIndex

+- Init
+    Take the variables that are declared at the top and set their inner.html to equal the relavant property that is inside one of the objects in the object array.

 - Change Page.
     Create a variable to set the current page equal the first page from the object array.